SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 console.log(greet.konichiwa());
 ```

 Execute your application.
-The output should be as follows:
+The output should be:

 ```
 Hello, NTUOSS!
 Konichiwa, NTUOSS!
 ```

-Another way of handling exports is as follows:
+Another way of handling exports is:

 **greet.js**